HERE ARE SOME FREQUENTLY ASKED QUESTIONS...

 Is Africa safe for me to travel alone?
 Do I need to be with other volunteers?

-Regardless of whether you're volunteering on a clinical mission, you're still a tourist.
+Regardless of whether you're volunteering on a volunteer, you're still a tourist.
 Forward planning is key to protecting yourself from risk as you would anywhere in the world.
 As a group or a solo traveller from abroad, you will attract attention but, you will also have a great support system in your volunteer coordinators, fellow travellers/volunteers and supervisors.
 It's important to try and be conscientious of your new surroundings and respect and follow local customs as much as possible and insure yourself from any possible risks.

 Africa is a large continent with every country varying greatly in local culture, customs, rules and regulations.
 Research your destination as much as possible and ask as many questions as possible.
 We would never place you at risk or in harm's way, however it is important you take ownership of your journey and behave responsibly.